catseye/Funicular/README.markdown

     them too on the system image.
 *   Run `funicular start` to use your funicular for whatever you want.

+After `install` and `setup`, or at any time thereafter, you may wish to run `funicular backup` to create a compressed backup copy of the system image at that point.
+Restoring from such a backup will generally be faster and easier than installing or setting up again.

 Notes
 -----

 The Cat's Eye Technologies Platform is a set of funiculars.
 (TODO explain this.)

+`funicular` is written in Lua 5.1.
+A `Funicularfile` is written in the configuration subset of Lua.

+`funicular` will use `toolshelf` if it is available on the host system, but does not strictly require it.